 contrary to the rolling stones, the doors have not licensed their music [bugmenot login]to anyone dangling some moolah. well at least one member, drummer john densmore, has prevented any such thing:

-Offers keep coming in, such as the $15 million dangled by Cadillac last year to lease the song "Break On Through (to the Other Side)" to hawk its luxury SUVs.
+Offers keep coming in, such as the $15 million dangled by Cadillac last year to lease the song "Break On Through (to the Other Side)" to hawk its luxury SUVs.the other surviving band members are none too happy. despite their opposition, densmore sticks to his guns

 To the surprise of the corporation and the chagrin of his former bandmates, [Doors' Drummer John] Densmore vetoed the idea.
 He said he did the same when Apple Computer called with a $4-million offer, and every time "some deodorant company wants to use 'Light My Fire.'"